heanzyzabala/bananominer-watch-DEV_TEST/readme.md

 If you want to learn more about how the Banano community is providing a valuable contribution to medical research you can check out [this article](https://www.publish0x.com/banano/heres-how-you-can-help-fight-coronavirus-and-youll-even-get-xmvdpq?a=QJ0dNjvdLO)

-# What's new?
+# :scroll: Changelog

-## Temporary HOTFIX still in place
+- Temporary HOTFIX still in place.
 This version still has the workaround adressing an issue where users saw their account incorrectly marked as inactive.
-## Added Swedish language
+- Added Swedish language.
 Thanks to manpan!
-## Activated Turkish language
+- Activated Turkish language.
 It was there for a long time but not in the package due to human error

-## :scroll: Changelog

-You can find the comprehensive Changelog [here](./changelog.md)
+- You can find the comprehensive Changelog [here](./changelog.md)

 # How to install?